 I have been in education since 1993 when I started out as a teaching assistant working for Service Children's Education in Belgium.
 Over the years I completed my degree in English and Music with The Open University and have worked in a variety of schools in Germany, Dorset, Worcestershire and Warwickshire. teaching all year groups.
 I quickly moved into leadership and this is my 3rd headship.
+I also lead Heathcote Primary School in Warwick.
 I am an extremely positive person and instil 'can do' attitudes in the children under my care.
 I want the children to have fun and look back on their primary education remembering all the good times.
-I encourage my staff to research different ways they can improve educational experiences for children and have completed a post graduate certificate in educational research myself focusing on mathematical learning and behaviour management.
+I encourage my staff to research different ways they can improve educational experiences for children and have completed a post graduate certificate in educational research myself; focusing on mathematical learning and behaviour management.

 Miss Tabitha Bradburn

 I have been a teacher at Stratford Primary School since graduating from Warwick University and have taught in Year 2 through to Year 6.
 My favourite subject has always been maths and I love teaching it, supporting children in their understanding of number and generating an excitement about what numbers can do and links between them.
 It was this enjoyment that led me to do my masters in mathematics education, whilst being subject co-ordinator within school, which also drove me to become a ‘leading maths teacher’ for the county.

 I have also been the music subject leader for many of my teaching years.
 My main passion outside of school is musical theatre, so I have relished the creation and success of the annual Music Soirees, which provide opportunities for all pupils to perform music to an appreciative audience.